replicatedhq/help-center/content/docs/config-screen/config-yaml.md

 ```

 ### `textarea`
 A `textarea` can specify a `props` that will map into the HTML element directly.
+Examples of available properties are `rows`, `cols` and `wrap`.
+See https://www.w3schools.com/tags/tag_textarea.asp for reference.

 ```yaml
 - name: custom_key